hamza-roujdami/clinic-scheduler-agent/README.md

 Do you accept Daman insurance?
 I need to see a cardiologist who speaks Arabic
 What services do you offer?
-Where is Cleveland Clinic Abu Dhabi located?
+Where is the clinic located?
 ```

 ### Simple Booking Queries (→ Booking Agent only)